appsody/website/content/docs/stacks/build-and-test.md

 To initialize a new project:

+1. Navigate to the root directory of the stack you want to build e.g. ```cd incubator/nodejs-express```

-1. Repackage the templates for the stack, from the base directory:
+2. Use `appsody stack package` to repackage the templates for the stack

+3. Initialize a project with the new stack image, and run appsody commands as usual:
     ```
-    ./ci/build.sh . <repository>/<stack-id>
-    ```

-    For example, `./ci/build.sh . incubator/nodejs-express`

-2. Initialize a project with the new stack image, and run appsody commands as usual:
-    ```
     mkdir -p /tmp/nodejs-express
     cd /tmp/nodejs-express
-    appsody init my-repo-incubator/nodejs-express <optional template>
+    appsody init dev-local/nodejs-express <optional template>
     appsody test
     ```

 For a project that has already been initialized:

-3. Update the contents of `.appsody-config.yaml`
+4. Update the contents of `.appsody-config.yaml`

     ```
     stack: <org-name>/<stack-id>:<tag>
     ```

-4. Use `appsody` commands as usual:
+5. Use `appsody` commands as usual:
     ```
     appsody run
     appsody test